comp-1017/1017-sep-2022-a03-workbook-jenriquez6/README.md

 ## Owner student Jose Victor Enriquez

-This repository is for tracking proactice in Nait's COMP1017 Web Design Fundamentals.
+This repository is for tracking practice in Nait's COMP1017 Web Design Fundamentals.
 This repository contains demonstrations from the course and my practice.
 Material in this repository is NOT for marks.